Enjoy your event with easy recipes to cook for a crowd.

 NOTE 13: Make this with any of your favorite cake mixes.

 NOTE 14: Vanilla pudding can be substituted with flavor of your choice.
-I like to use chocolate or banana for a change.
+Use chocolate or banana for a change.

 SUGGESTION: If you make this with spice cake mixes, you may want to use warm custard as the topping instead of hot fudge sauce.